'Shape Of Water,' 'Dunkirk' And 'Three Billboards' Lead Oscar Nominations

 Foreign language film

-A Fantastic Woman
+A Fantastic Woman (Chile)

-The Insult
+The Insult (Lebanon)

-Loveless
+Loveless (Russia)

-On Body And Soul
+On Body And Soul (Hungary)

-The Square
+The Square (Sweden)

 Actor in a supporting role